MarsCapone/fractal-viewer/README.md

 saved states.
 * Functionality for rotation exists.
 But other things break.
 To enable, uncomment line in ReaxingSettings and in Calculations.
+* Double click to maximise, window.
+For some reason panels get deleted when closed after being maximised.
+To enable, change `MAXIMISE` to `true` in `FractalPanelListenener.java`.